-As mentioned in Section 5.1 (Population Coverage), less than 6% of households in Canada do not have telephone land lines.
+As mentioned in Section 5.1 (Population Coverage), about 8% of households in Canada do not have telephone land lines.
 Individuals living in these households may have unique characteristics which will not be reflected in the survey estimates.
-Users should be cautious when analyzing subgroups of the population which have characteristics that may be correlated with non-telephone ownership or cellphone only ownership.
+Users should be cautious when analyzing subgroups of the population which have characteristics that may be correlated with non-telephone or cell phone only ownership.